 I’m really glad I went to San Andres as it’s a destination off the beaten path and it’s gorgeous!
 If you’re wondering where to stay on the island here are my recommendations:

-El Viajero – Centrally located affordable and clean hostel.
+Centrally located affordable and clean hostel with air conditioning.
 You can book sailing trips and other excursions directly at their front desk.

 Don’t forget to explore other great destinations in Colombia as the country has a lot to offer.
 Spend a day or a few in Bogota, go to Santa Marta, experience the vibrant city of Medellin, or head to Tayrona National Park near Cartagena.